spgitmonish/ExtendedKalmanFilter/README.md

 ## Basic Build Instructions

 1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
+2. Make a build directory(delete any existing directories): `mkdir build && cd build`
 3. Compile: `cmake .. && make`
    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF path/to/input.txt path/to/output.txt`.
 You can find
    some sample inputs in 'data/'.
     - eg. `./ExtendedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`

-**NOTE**: Regardless of the changes you make, your project must be buildable using cmake and make!
+*NOTE*: Regardless of the changes you make, your project must be buildable using cmake and make!

 ## Project Folder Structure